jmespath/jmespath.py/docs/proposals/functions.rst

 any type and returns the first argument that is not "falsey".

 This function MUST return ``null`` if all arguments are "falsey".

-"Falsey" is defined using the following semantics:

-1. Boolean false
-2. Empty string
-3. ``null``
-4. Empty Array
-5. Empty Object (hash)

-Note that ``0`` is NOT a falsey value.

 .. list-table:: Examples
    :header-rows: 1